dpatelcs33/Python-File-Server/README.md

 # Python-File-Server
-A RESTful file server application for servicing download requests concurrently(multi threading) and/or in parrelel(multi processing).
+A RESTful, Asynchronous file server application for servicing download requests Concurrently(Multi-Threading) and/or in Parallel(Multi-Processing).

 Currently only supporting `GET` requests with pause/resume functionality.